 17. Sign a contract that will spell out rules of engagement between you and the client

 When signing up with a client, you need to protect yourself to avoid getting scammed or receiving payments late.
 That’s where a well-written contract comes into play.

 - The exact scope of work you handle.

 - The exact editing rates, and the time when you’ll get paid.

 - Cancellation policy (sometimes clients cancel projects, but you should still get paid).

 - An indemnity clause (so you’re not responsible for any copyright violations).

 Here you can find an agreement template for editing services.
-Modify it to your heart’s content and then get it signed by your new clients before you start editing.
+Change it to your heart’s content and then get it signed by your new clients before you edit.